MarieJM/Marketing-for-developers/README.md

 1. - ex https://medium.freecodecamp.org/how-to-start-an-open-source-project-in-new-years-945bad8800d7
 ## Cool ideas for inspiration
 [Medium Gets Personal with Real-Time Video Responses on Twitter](https://wistia.com/learn/marketing/medium-twitter-video)by Meryl Ayres

+## Growth Podcast

+## Thank you
+Massive appreciation for who suggested pieces of content (or wrote something new) for this collection for startup hasslers:
+These collections can always get better, and I hope that they do.
+If you can think of anything that was missed, I welcome you to share it.
+To share your thoughts, improvements or additions: Email or Twitter.